awbennett/academic-website/content/publication/bennett-2019-policy/index.md

     sufficient balance in the latent confounders regardless of outcome model.
 We develop theory characterizing the consistency of our method and tractable algorithms for it.
-Empirical results validate the power of our method when confounders are latent.
+Empirical results validate the power of our method when confounders are latent.'''
-'''
 featured: false
 publication: '*Advances in Neural Information Processing Systems*'
 url_pdf: https://papers.nips.cc/paper/8729-policy-evaluation-with-latent-confounders-via-optimal-balance.pdf